steview-d/bookmarks/README.md

 # Links

 Links is a bookmarking app built using Pythons Django framework, and hosted with Heroku.
-The main function of the app is to allow users to save the urls of any website for easy reference.
+The main function of the app is to allow users to save the URL's of any website for easy reference.
 Users can also edit and delete their saved bookmarks, and there are numerous options to allow users to organise and display their collection in a way of their own choosing.

 The deployed app can be found at [links-sw.herokuapp.com](https://links-sw.herokuapp.com)